Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 Re: (Score:2)

-Broke and Working - here's my top 5 (Score:3, Interesting)
+Broke and Working - here's my top 5 (Score:5, Interesting)

 Broken Badly and I wish they weren't: Skype, Fractal Painter, Newer Photoshop CS, just about all WWW browsers, and newer Outlook